A decade ago, BHP Billiton was gearing up to dig the world’s biggest hole in the Australian outback.

 Iron ore prices appeared headed to $200 a tonne, copper was setting records above $4.50 per pound/$10,000 a tonne and uranium averaged double today’s levels.

-While other industries were still struggling to emerge from the global financial crisis, the late noughts and early 2010s were the acme of global mining.
+While other industries were still struggling to emerge from the global financial crisis, the late noughts and early 2010s were boom times for global mining.

 And with megabucks came megadeals and megaprojects.

 BHP acquired Olympic Dam, located 560km north of Adelaide in South Australia in 2005 and quickly looked for ways to expand, delivering a draft economic impact study for public scrutiny four years later.

 The copper resource at Olympic Dam (a livestock watering hole named after the 1956 Melbourne Olympic Games) is considered the world’s fourth largest, and its uranium resources number one.